dotnet/docs/docs/core/tools/dotnet-publish.md

 - `PublishTrimmed`

   Trims unused libraries to reduce the deployment size of an app when publishing a self-contained executable.
-For more information, see [Trim self-contained deployments and executables](../deploying/trim-self-contained.md).
-Available since .NET Core 3.0 SDK as a preview feature.
+For more information, see [Trim self-contained deployments and executables](../deploying/trimming/trim-self-contained.md).
+Available since .NET Core 6.0.

   We recommend that you specify this option in the project file rather than on the command line.